hnyapp/sh-cfddns/README.md

 # Difference from the original family
 - Made it work with the sh command.
 - The record name to be updated can be specified with the first argument.
 (I wanted to use it with cron.)
 - Supports changes to cloudflare api.
-(As of 2020/05/04)
+(As of 2020/06/02)

 # Configuration
+You need grep and curl installed.

 Change the following variables in the script.

 auth_email="john.appleseed@example.org"            # The email used to login 'https://dash.cloudflare.com'